growthbook/growthbook/packages/sdk-js/README.md

 - `force` can be set to one of the variation array indexes.
 Everyone will be immediately assigned the specified value.
 - `active` can be set to false to disable the experiment and return the control for everyone
-- `include` is a callback function that returns a boolean for whether or not someone should be included in the experiment.
-It's a more flexible alternative to the declarative rules in `condition`

 ### Inline Experiment Return Value